-In order to make research and innovation deliver on their full potential to be the key drivers of economic growth and of the transition towards a sustainable society, ambitious policy reforms of national R&I systems are necessary.
-Through the Policy Support Facility (PSF), the Commission assists Member States and countries associated to Horizon Europe in developing and implementing those reforms.
-It offers, on a voluntary basis, high-level expertise and tailor-made advice to national public authorities.
-An overview of past activities can be found on a dedicated webpage99.
+In order to make research and innovation deliver on their full potential to be the key drivers of economic growth and of the transition towards a sustainable society, ambitious policy reforms of national R&I systems and evidence-based R&I policies are necessary.
+Through the Policy Support Facility (PSF), the Commission assists Member States and Associated Countries in developing and implementing those reforms and supporting peer-learning in R&I policy design and deployment.
+At the request of national administrations with R&I competences, the PSF provides customer-oriented services through the mobilisation of high-level expertise and tailor-made advice.
+An overview of past activities can be found on a dedicated webpage .
 The PSF has demonstrated that it serves as an enabler for concrete policy changes.